okaneconnor/okaneconnor/README.md

 **Senior Platform Engineer** at [Kainos](https://www.kainos.com/) | Ireland

 I design, build, and maintain cloud infrastructure on Microsoft Azure.
-My focus is on Infrastructure as Code, container orchestration, CI/CD.
+My focus is on Infrastructure as Code, container orchestration, CI/CD, Networking and everything AI 🤖

 ---